r57zone/Gamepad-PS-P02/README.md

-If the game Days Gone is running and the controller is reconnected to the PC, then PS-P02 starts working in DualShock 4 mode (the gyroscope and touch panel work).
+If the game Days Gone or CyberPunk 2077 is running and the controller is reconnected to the PC, then PS-P02 starts working in DualShock 4 mode (the gyroscope and touch panel work).
+The lightbar is turned on by a USB package (Researches folder).